Are Restraining Orders Public Record?(4 Most Common Types Explained)

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-A criminal background check will likely include this information because restraining orders are part of the public record.
+A criminal background check will likely include this.
+Restraining orders are public records.

-As a criminal defense attorney for over 10 years, I have seen the potential negative implications, such as difficulty obtaining current or future employment, housing, and other benefits.
+As a criminal defense attorney for over 10 years, I have seen the potential downsides.
+They include trouble getting jobs, housing, and benefits.

-In this article, I will tell you everything you need to know about restraining orders and how they can affect your life.
+This article covers what you need to know about restraining orders and their impact on your life.

 Quick Summary